GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 {{< /tab >}}
 {{< tab header="Ruby" >}}
 # Lists the types of sensitive information the DLP API supports.
-def listInfoTypes
+def list_info_types

   # Initialize client that will be used to send requests.
   dlp_client = Google::Cloud::Dlp.dlp_service

   # Construct the request to be sent by the client
   list_info_types_request = {
     # BCP-47 language code for localized info_type friendly names.
     # Defaults to "en_US"